-Although little research has been conducted on the issue, it is unlikely that feral American mink will spread the virus in the wild.
-Unlike mink on fur farms which are kept in close quarters and can come into contact with infected mink or humans, both feral and wild mink are territorial and primarily solitary animals, and tend to only interact when breeding.
-There is a concern that feral cats and other susceptible animals could eat infected mink or come into contact with their feces,(7) but it is unclear how contagious these exposures would be in a non-artificial environment, since the coronavirus’ primary mode of transmission is via respiratory droplets.(8)
+Although little research has been conducted on the issue, it is unlikely that feral North American mink will spread the virus in the wild.
+Unlike mink on fur farms which are kept in close quarters and can come into contact with infected mink or humans, both feral and especially wild mink are territorial and primarily solitary animals and tend to only interact when breeding.
+There is a concern that feral cats and other susceptible animals could eat infected mink or come into contact with their feces,(10) but it is unclear how contagious these exposures would be in a non-artificial environment, since the coronavirus’ primary mode of transmission is via respiratory droplets.(11)

 On the whole, we are still in the early stages of understanding a complex virus.
-We should allow more evidence to surface before we, once again, misplace blame on the American mink.
-Although there is currently no evidence linking SARS-CoV-2 to an intermediate animal reservoir, keeping large groups of animals in industrial farming create perfect breeding grounds for viruses.(9)
+We should allow more evidence to surface before we, once again, misplace blame on the North American mink.
+Although there is currently no evidence linking SARS-CoV-2 to an intermediate animal reservoir, keeping large groups of animals in industrial farming have in the past created perfect breeding grounds for viruses in other species.(12)

 Cluster 5 / ΔFVI-Spike mutation

-On 19 November 2020 the Danish State Serum Institute (SSI) announced that Cluster 5, in all probability, had become extinct.(15)
+On 19 November 2020 the Danish State Serum Institute (SSI) announced that Cluster 5, in all probability, had become extinct.(18)